pipeedge/evals-explainability/ACADEMIC_PAPER_METHODOLOGY.md

 **Key Innovation**: Our multi-stakeholder optimization approach extends the work of **Martinez et al. (2023)** by incorporating real-time context adaptation and preference learning.

-## 3. Methodology Design
+## 3. MADE Framework Design

-### 3.1 Framework Architecture
+### 3.1 Overall Architecture

-MADE is designed as a modular, extensible system that integrates multiple analysis components through a unified pipeline.
-The architecture follows the principles outlined by **Thompson et al. (2023)** for scalable AI explainability systems, incorporating four main components:
+MADE (Multi-dimensional Attention-based Diagnostic Framework) is designed as a modular, extensible system that integrates multiple analysis components through a unified pipeline.
+The architecture follows the principles outlined by **Thompson et al. (2023)** for scalable AI explainability systems, incorporating four main components operating in sequence:

 1. **Failure Classifier (FC)**: Multi-dimensional semantic analysis combining attention mechanisms with semantic embeddings
 2. **Root Cause Analyzer (RCA)**: Causal inference using Graph Neural Networks and counterfactual generation
 3. **Recommendation Engine (RE)**: Adaptive multi-stakeholder optimization with Pareto-optimal solution generation
 4. **Explainability Reporter (ER)**: Interactive visualization and comprehensive reporting

+The framework processes failure instances through this pipeline, with each component building upon the outputs of the previous stage while maintaining feedback loops for continuous improvement.

-### 3.2 Semantic Attention Classifier
+### 3.2 Component 1: Failure Classifier (FC)

+The Failure Classifier represents the first and foundational component of MADE, responsible for multi-dimensional failure categorization using semantic attention mechanisms.

 #### 3.2.1 Mathematical Formulation